brianshumate/vaultron/examples/tls/README.md

 ## Issue Certificates

-As Vaultron uses docker with a predictable address space and we will issue a certificate per container, but this is not really necessary since the IP SANs will be for ranged address space of Vaultron (172.17.0.1-172.17.0.20) anyway and the certificates could be shared/interchangeable since they're not for a specific IP or FQDN.
+Vaultron uses docker with a predictable address space and we will issue a certificate per container, but this is not really necessary since the IP SANs will be for ranged address space of Vaultron (172.17.0.1-172.17.0.20) anyway and the certificates could be shared/interchangeable since they're not for a specific IP or FQDN.
 We also allow loopback IP.

 While this is kind of gross, this is just a sandbox for playing anyway...